EU lawmakers to vote for sweeping markets reforms

 BRUSSELS Curbs on firms that trade shares faster than the blink of an eye move a step nearer in the European Union on Wednesday when the bloc's parliament votes to introduce sweeping reforms of securities markets.

-High-frequency trading has been singled out by regulators and policymakers on both sides of the Atlantic for favouring speculators and adding to volatility.
+High-frequency trading has been singled out by regulators and policymakers on both sides of the Atlantic for favoring speculators and adding to volatility.

 High-frequency trading by Optiver, IMC Trading and other firms involves posting orders for milliseconds at a time to exploit tiny differences in share prices.
 The firms involved say they are courted by exchanges to provide liquidity to markets.

-The European Parliament's economic affairs committee votes at 02:30 p.m.
-British time to update an EU law known as Mifid, which was instrumental in ending national stock exchange monopolies.
+The European Parliament's economic affairs committee votes at 1330 GMT to update an EU law known as Mifid, which was instrumental in ending national stock exchange monopolies.

 A cross-party move to force traders to place orders in markets for at least half a second is expected to be voted through.